Zum Hauptinhalt springen Zur Suche springen Zur Hauptnavigation springen

 Produktinformationen "Freedom Ship"

-Freedom Ship is a gripping history of stowaway slaves and the vessels that carried them to liberty.
+Freedom Ship is a gripping history of the enslaved African Americans who stowed away on vessels that carried them to liberty.
 Up to 100,000 fugitives successfully fled the horrors of bondage in the American South.
-Many were ushered clandestinely northwards from safe house to safe house: know as the Underground Railway.
-Thousands of others escaped not by land, but by sea.
-Their dramatic tales of whispered conspiracy and billowing sails make Freedom Ship essential and enthralling reading.Through the intricate riverways of the Carolinas to the banks of the Chesapeake Bay, Freedom Ship traces the freedom seekers who turned their sights to the sea.
-Sailaways regularly arrived in Britain on cotton ships from New York or Southern ports.
-For example, Moses Roper, one of the most determined runaways in American history, traveled 350 miles through slave country before eventually taking a ship named the Napoleon to Liverpool.
-Both legendary abolitionists Frederick Douglass and Harriet Tubman used the waterfront as a path to freedom.Marcus Rediker puts his command of archival research on full display in this luminous portrait of the Atlantic seaboard as a place of conspiracy, mutiny and liberation.PRAISE FOR THE SLAVE SHIP‘I’m rereading The Slave Ship by Marcus Rediker, because it’s an absolutely fantastic book’David Olusoga, Guardian ‘A truly magnificent book’Sunday Telegraph 'A shockingly vivid work . . . from a gifted chronicler of history's lower decks, at home in the unruly Atlantic world of pirates, slavers, sailors, runaways and rebels' Boyd Tonkin, Independent
+Many moved northwards through a network of secret routes and safe houses known as the Underground Railroad.
+Thousands of others, most of them completely unknown, escaped by sea.
+Their dramatic accounts of whispered conspiracy and billowing sails make Freedom Ship essential and enthralling reading.From the docks of Savannah and Charleston to Boston Harbor and beyond, Freedom Ship traces the seekers who turned their sights to the sea.
+Stowaways regularly arrived in Britain aboard cotton ships bound for Liverpool.
+Moses Roper, one of the most determined runaways in American history, travelled 350 miles through slave country before boarding the Napoleon and sailing for England.
+He became the first self-emancipated bondsman to lecture in the cause of abolition in Britain.
+Legendary abolitionists Frederick Douglass and Harriet Tubman both saw the shipping lanes as paths to freedom.Marcus Rediker displays a prodigious command of archival research to embark on a thrilling journey along the Atlantic seaboard, following those who risked everything in a maritime pursuit of freedom.

 Bücherregal gefüllt mit juristischen Werken